dylanawhite92/Group-Project-1/README.md

 * Move away from Bootstrap, do more home-grown CSS and possibly Materialize.
 * Overhaul styling.
 * Build animated landing page.
-* Edit comments out of functions, format comments in a more pleasing way.

 ## How To Contribute